 10. The customer experience is EASY.

-High-performing agents problem-solve to make the customer experience as easy as pie.
-Customers want to put in as little effort as possible to solve their problems.
-Think about it: The customer purchases something from you with the hope that it will solve for a pain point in their life, not create a new one.
+Think about it: When a customer makes a purchase, they are hoping it will solve a pain point in their life, not create a new one.
 It makes sense that if a problem does come up, they want to resolve it as painlessly as possible.
+Skilled agents aim to make customer interactions as easy as possible, acknowledging that customers seek solutions with minimal hassle.

 11. They listen before they problem-solve.